Eddy Usage

 Drive Current Calibration

-- The printer will move to the center position and move the print head away from the heatbed
+_LDC_CALIBRATE_DRIVE_CURRENT - The printer will then move to the center position and lift the printhead away from the heat bed

-- It will then start automatic drive current calibration and save the result upon completion
+- It will then automatically start drive current calibration and save the configuration upon completion

 - Finally, Klipper will restart

-- After calibrating height on multi-Z axis machines, perform a leveling operation and recalibrate height (recommended)
+- For multi-Z axis machines, after completing the height calibration, perform a leveling and then recalibrate the height (recommended)

-- Check that the heatbed is free of debris and the nozzle is clean before calibration
+- Before calibration, check that the heat bed is clear of debris and the nozzle is clean

 -